iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 ### Publish selling order for the dataset.

-As the dataset is now registered ad ownership is store on the blockchain; the owner has to publish an order defining the price, the volume and restrictions for the usage of the dataset.
+As the dataset is now registered and ownership is stored on the blockchain; the owner has to publish order defining the price, the volume and restrictions for the usage of the dataset.

 ```
 iexec order init --dataset
 ```

-Let's create an order with price at  10 nRLC and a volume of 1000 tasks, with no extra restriction.
+Let's create an order with 10 nRLC cost and 1000 tasks allowed with no extra restriction.
-The dataset has no usage restriction for user, worker pool and app.
+This dataset has no restricted usage for user, worker pool and app.

 Edit the iexec.json file.